Adaptive Cholesky Gaussian Processes: Methodology

 \subsection{Intuition on the linear extrapolation}

 The marginal likelihood is typically presented as a joint distribution, but, using Bayes rule, one can also view it from a cumulative perspective as the sum of log-conditionals:

 With this equation in hand, the phenomena in \cref{fig:evidence} becomes much clearer.
-The figure shows the value of \cref{eq:log_marginal_alternative} for an increasing number of observations $N$.
+The figure shows the value of \cref{eq:log_marginal_alternative} for an increasing number of observations $n$.
 When the plot exhibits a linear trend, it is because the summands $\log p(y_{n}\given \vy_{:n})$ become approximately constant, implying that the model is not gaining additional knowledge.
-In other words, new outputs are conditionally independent given the output observations seen so far. \todo[inline]{I've removed a footnote by S\"oren about the spectra of the matrix.
-It had raised questions from a reviewer and it is not entirely correct: the linear trend can also appear when the model is not generalizing well.
-We should discuss this because the footnote might be important for some readers.}
+In other words, new outputs are conditionally independent given the output observations seen so far.

 The key problem addressed in this paper is how to estimate the full marginal likelihood, $p(\vy)$, from only a subset of $M$ observations.
-The cumulative view of the log-marginal likelihood in \cref{eq:log_marginal_alternative} is our starting point. \kscmt{I don't think the following two sentences are needed anymore.} In particular, we will provide bounds, which are functions of seen observations, on the estimate of the full marginal likelihood.
+The cumulative view of the log-marginal likelihood in \cref{eq:log_marginal_alternative} is our starting point.
+In particular, we will provide probabilistic bounds, which are functions of seen observations, on the estimate of the full marginal likelihood.
 These bounds will allow us to decide, on the fly, when we have seen enough observations to accurately estimate the full marginal likelihood.